sourcectl/webpage/src/pages/changelog/entry/2021-05-24-repository-checks-projects-and-wiki.md

 ---
 layout: ../../../layouts/NewsSingleViewLayout.astro
-title: "Repository Checks: Projects and Wiki"
+title: 'Repository Checks: Projects and Wiki'
 pubDate: '2021-05-24'
-cover: "/images/changelog/2021-05-24-repository-checks-projects-and-wiki/github-wiki-used-not-used.png"
+cover: '/images/changelog/2021-05-24-repository-checks-projects-and-wiki/github-wiki-used-not-used.png'
-images: ["/images/changelog/2021-05-24-repository-checks-projects-and-wiki/github-wiki-used-not-used.png"]
+images: ['/images/changelog/2021-05-24-repository-checks-projects-and-wiki/github-wiki-used-not-used.png']
-description: "We are introducing two new checks to improve the UX/UI of your GitHub page slightly."
+description: 'We are introducing two new checks to improve the UX/UI of your GitHub page slightly.'
 ---

 Providing a good User Interface (UI) and a flawless User Experience is a tough job.